ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 The Firmware Update API 1.0 includes a ``manifest`` parameter in the ``psa_fwu_start()`` function, which allows an Update client to provide detached metadata for the firmware image.
 However, this is not suitable for use with SUIT:

-*  The SUIT manifest is embedded within the SUIT 'envelope', and each envelope can contain any number of embedded and detached 'payloads'.
+*  The SUIT manifest is embedded within the SUIT 'envelope', and each envelope can contain any number of integrated and detached 'payloads'.
-*  The SUIT envelope can be very large, containing multiple embedded payloads.
+*  The SUIT envelope can be very large, containing multiple integrated payloads.
 The ``manifest`` parameter must be passed in the single call to ``psa_fwu_start()``.

+Instead, we should choose one of the following approaches:

-Instead, a SUIT envelope can be treated as a 'firmware component'.
-The Update service developer can allocate a component identifier for each top-level SUIT envelope.
-This allows the envelope to be transferred in multiple calls, if required, and allows it to be associated with any number of additional payload images.
+1. A SUIT envelope is treated as a 'firmware component'.
+The Update service developer allocates a component identifier for each top-level SUIT envelope (as they would for each firmware component if SUIT is not being used).
+This allows the envelope to be transferred in multiple calls to ``psa_fwu_write()``, if required, and allows it to be associated with any number of additional payload images.

+2. As the later handling of an envelope-type component will necessarily be different from non-envelope components, we could use a new API to specify that an envelope is being transferred.
+For example, ``psa_fwu_start_envelope(envelope_id)`` - which would then be followed by calls to ``psa_fwu_write()`` and ``psa_fwu_finish()`` to transfer the envelope data.

+If a device supports only a single top-level SUIT envelope, then the identifier could just be a default value (0?).
+There is benefit from reusing the same API for nested manifests (see later), and so the ``envelope_id`` parameter is important in the API.

+The implementation will need to have some storage for the entire envelope during processing.
+The envelope, or a trimmed-down copy, should be persistently retained for boot processing.
+To support rollback of a failed installation, or resumption of an interrupted update (e.g. device restart while processing the payload fetching), the full envelope may need to be stored by the implementation in non-volatile staging memory.

 Triggering SUIT processing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The SUIT envelope can only be processed once it has been transferred in its entirety - this enables integrity verification and authentication of the envelope.
+The SUIT envelope is processed once it has been transferred in its entirety (note that the Firmware Update API permits out-of-order transfer of the data for a component).
+At this stage, the SUIT processing consists of:

+1. Verify the authenticity of the SUIT manifest, using the signature within the envelope.
+The manifest in turn contains data and commands that can verify the integrity of data that is outside of the manifest, including the integrated and detached payloads.
+2. Validating the compatibility of the SUIT update with the device, and its current firmware.
+3. Determining which firmware images require update, and fetching the required payloads.
+4. Verifying the payloads that will be installed.

-This fits naturally as part of the ``psa_fwu_finish()`` functionality, when the envelope component has been fully transferred.
+This fits naturally as part of ``psa_fwu_finish()``, called when the envelope component has been fully transferred.
+Alternatively, to distinguish a call to the API that might trigger complex processing, including requests for more images, it might be beneficial to define a new API for this step.

 Later SUIT processing that occurs within an Installer or Bootloader component, would only happen following a reboot, after the Update client has called ``psa_fwu_install()``.

 Transferring payloads
 ^^^^^^^^^^^^^^^^^^^^^

 The existing functions for transferring firmware images can be used for each additional payload that is requested during SUIT manifest processing.

 Some consideration is needed for allocating component identifiers for the additional payloads.
+As a location, or identifier, for firmware image being requested is provided by the Update service, the component identifier used for this transfer could be allocated by the Update service, without need for agreement with any external identifier.

 Initiating installation
 ^^^^^^^^^^^^^^^^^^^^^^^

-The current API already waits until the Update client calls ``psa_fwu_install()`` before staging any CANDIDATE components for update.
-This fits very well with the need to complete the transfer and processing of the SUIT envelope, and transfer all requested payloads, prior to initiating their installation.
+The current API already requires that the Update client calls ``psa_fwu_install()`` to stage any CANDIDATE components for update.
+This enables multiple components to be installed concurrently, and prevents an unplanned restart to cause unexpected firmware installation.

+This fits well with the need to complete the transfer and processing of the SUIT envelope, and transfer all requested payloads, prior to initiating their installation.

 State-based design
 ~~~~~~~~~~~~~~~~~~